rtmigo/schedulers_dart/README.md

 In the examples below, objects receive tasks immediately after constructors.
 But in fact, objects can handle calls to the `run` method at random times.
-The rules of separation of tasks in time will act in the same way.
+The tasks will be distributed in time in the same way.

 # IntervalScheduler